-There are, in reality, multiple diseases that cause dementia with Alzheimer’s being the most prevalent.
+There are, in reality, multiple medical conditions that cause different types of dementia with Alzheimer’s disease being the most prevalent.

 Dementia is a general term for loss of memory, language, problem-solving and other thinking abilities that are severe enough to interfere with daily life.
 Alzheimer’s is the most common cause of dementia.Alzheimer’s Association

 If a person with dementia lives alone, they will inevitably, at some point begin having problems.
+This not only makes it difficult for them to remain safe but it will certainly impact their quality of life.
 There may come a time where they will need extra care and attention.

 It’s also going to cost more money because they won’t be able to take advantage of many of the services that are available to them in their community.
-The people around them will also have to help provide extra attention because the person with dementia won’t be able to do it on their own.
+The people around them will also have to help to provide extra attention because dementia patients won’t be able to do it on their own.